sunnyweike/MicFoal/README.md

 ## Detailed results of supplemental experiments

 We supplemented the experiments to measure the number of times that the over-budget situation and the uncertainty situation  occurs simultaneously on five imbalanced real world network traffic datasets.
 All experiments were repeated five times with the random seeds set from 1 to 5 for all active learning label request strategies.
 The complete detailed results of each test can be found on the website.

+The files in this folder are uploaded using Git LFS.
+Please install Git LFS before downloading the project.